-LA PLUME — Keystone College’s Thomas G. Cupillari Observatory will begin its summer lecture and observing sessions on Monday, July 8.
-They will continue each Monday and Wednesday until July 31.
+LA PLUME — Keystone College’s Thomas G. Cupillari Observatory will began its summer lecture and observing sessions Monday, July 8.
+The sessions will continue each Monday and Wednesday until July 31.
 The lectures start at 8:30 p.m. with observing sessions afterward, weather permitting.
 Monday topics are repeated on the Wednesday of the same week, also at 8:30 p.m.

 July 8 and July 10: John Sabia, “The Surface of the Moon: Going back to Stay?”